divadnauj-GB/UPTC-Teaching/Computer-Architecture/2-RISC-V/hardware/riscv-soc-cores/README.md

 nmon>
 ```
-Follow the command description in the promp to interact with the system: For example, read and write values to the address 0x40000000
+Follow the command description in the prompt to interact with the system: For example, read and write values to the address 0x40000000

 ```bash
 nmon>  d 40000000